deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> The table presents a comparison of different methods for achieving 70% average sparsity in various LLMs, showing EvoPress's superior performance in terms of perplexity and zero-shot accuracy.
+> The table presents a comparison of various methods' performance at 70% average sparsity across different LLMs, showing EvoPress's superior performance in terms of perplexity and zero-shot accuracy.

 {{< table-caption >}}